ShawkiKased/StoryQuest/README.md

 ## Background and Overview

 My Project will be a single page game.
 StoryQuest will be an interractive Text Based Adventure.
 You will be told a story with your Main Character through various and interractive Message Boxes.
-These will give you a scenario and options on how to proceed, maybe you'll be a in forest, or a cave etc.
+These will give you a scenario and options on how to proceed, maybe you'll be a in forest, or a cave etc. You can visit it [Here!](https://shawkikased.github.io/StoryQuest/)

 ## Functionality and MVP's